-Clients are represented by student attorneys practicing under the supervision of a professor, pursuant to Rule 16 of the Maryland Lawyers' Rules of Professional Conduct and special orders issued by the Internal Revenue Service under IRS Circular 230.
-The Tax Clinic Supervising attorney is John B. Snyder, III.
+Clients are represented by student-attorneys practicing under the supervision of a professor, pursuant to Rule 19-217 of the Maryland Lawyers' Rules of Professional Conduct and special orders issued by the Internal Revenue Service under IRS Circular 230.
+The Low Income Taxpayer Clinic supervising attorney is John B. Snyder, III.

 In 2014, the clinic applied for and received a new grant under Section 7526.
-On January 1, 2015, the University of Baltimore Tax Clinic resumed operations under the direction of John B. Snyder, III.
-Professor Snyder, a former trial attorney with the United States Department of Justice, Tax Division, previously worked in the clinic as Clinical Fellow from 2006 through 2009.
+On Jan.
+1, 2015, the University of Baltimore Low Income Taxpayer Clinic resumed operations.

-Now housed in the state of the art Clinical Law Offices in the University of Baltimore School of Law's new Angelos Law Center, the Tax Clinic is once again proud to offer professional representation to Maryland's low-income taxpayers.
+Now housed in the state-of-the art Clinical Law Offices in the University of Baltimore School of Law's John and Frances Angelos Law Center, the Low Income Taxpayer Clinic is once again proud to offer professional representation to Maryland's low-income taxpayers.

 The clinic receives a grant under Section 7526 of the Internal Revenue Code that partially funds its operations.
-Accordingly, at least ninety percent of the taxpayers the clinic represents must have incomes at or below 250% of the federal poverty level.
+Accordingly, at least 90 percent of the taxpayers the clinic represents must have incomes at or below 250 percent of the federal poverty level.

 Also, generally a qualifying taxpayer's amount in dispute with the IRS (before any interest is added) should be less than $50,000 per tax year, exclusive of interest.

-To see if your annual income qualifies you for representation, first, select the number of people in your household on the chart below.
-Second, determine your total expected income for 2015.
+To see if your annual income qualifies you for representation, first select the number of people in your household on the chart below.
+Then determine your total expected income for the year.
 If your income is equal to or less than the amount listed for your household size, you may qualify for representation by the clinic.

 |For each additional person, add||$10,400|

-For more information on determining your household size and what constitutes "income," call us at 410-837-5706 and ask for "Tax Clinic Intake" or consult the Client Application form.
+For more information on determining your household size and what constitutes "income," call us at 410-837-5706 and ask for "Low Income Taxpayer Clinic Intake" or consult the Client Application form.